-We have known since Spearman that test reliability goes up with test length (Fig. 1 left hand panel), as does validity (Fig. 1 right hand panel).
+We have known since Spearman that test reliability goes up with test length (Figure 1 panel A), as does validity (Figure 1 panel B).
 This leads us to form progressively longer scales in a hope that irrelevant variance will diminish as a source of test variance.

-The classic example of the effects of aggregation is seen with the most used statistic in psychology "coefficient a" (Cronbach, 1951) (Eq.
-(5)).
-This measure is also known as KR-20 (Kuder & Richardson, 1937) or λ_3 (Guttman, 1945).
+The classic example of the effects of aggregation is seen with the most used statistic in psychology "coefficient α " (Cronbach, 1951) (Equation 5).
+This measure is also known as KR-20 (Kuder and Richardson, 1937) or λ_3 (Guttman, 1945).
 Part of the appeal of α/λ_3 is that it can be found from the item variances and total test variance and is available in commercial software (Sijtsma, 2009a).
-Although this was convenient in the period of the desk calculator, this is no longer important and so-called model based estimates can be found from the covariances (Eqs.
-(9), (10)).
+Although this was convenient in the period of the desk calculator, this is no longer important and so-called model based estimates can be found from the covariances (Equations 9, 10).
 For fixed average correlation, both α/λ_3 increase with the number of items.

-Aggregation can also increase validity by combining k items with average validity \bar{r}y
+Aggregation can also increase validity by combining k items with average validity \bar{r}{y}

-$$r{y_k} = \frac{k\bar{r}y}{\sigma_x} = \frac{k\bar{r}y}{\sqrt{k + k^(k-1)\bar{r}}}.$$ (11)
+$$r{y_k} = \frac{k\bar{r}y}{\sigma_x} = \frac{k\bar{r}y}{\sqrt{k+k(k-1)\bar{r}}}.$$ (11)

-But there is an interesting contrast between Eqs.
-(5) and (11): "What one selects when optimizing predictive utility are items that are mutually uncorrelated but highly correlated with the criterion.
+But there is an interesting contrast between Equations 5 and 11: "What one selects when optimizing predictive utility are items that are mutually uncorrelated but highly correlated with the criterion.
 This is not what one expects or desires in measurement.
 Note that this does not preclude that tests constructed in this manner may be highly useful for prediction.
 It does imply that optimizing measurement properties and optimizing predictive properties are not convergent lines of test construction."
-(Borsboom & Mellenbergh, 2004, p.
-1067).
+(Borsboom and Mellenbergh, 2004, p 1067).
 That is, there is a tradeoff between internal consistency and validity.
-This tradeoff may be seen when comparing (Fig. 1 left hand panel) with (Fig. 1 right hand panel).
+This tradeoff may be seen when comparing (Figure 1 panel A) with (Figure 1 panel B).
 For while both internal consistency and validity increase with the number of items.
 The highest validity is found for those items that lead to the lowest internal consistency.